workamts/workamts.github.io/README.md

-# Portafolio Frontend Profesional – Anderson Tovar (workamts)
+# Professional Frontend Portfolio – Anderson Tovar (workamts)

-Bienvenido a mi portafolio como **Frontend Designer & Developer**.
+Welcome to my portfolio as a **Frontend Designer & Developer**.
-Aquí encontrarás mis proyectos principales, desarrollados con un enfoque en **rendimiento, accesibilidad, código semántico y diseño responsivo**.
+Here you'll find my main projects, developed with a focus on **performance, accessibility, semantic code, and responsive design**.

 ---

 ### About Me

-Soy **Anderson Tovar (workamts)**, un **Frontend Designer & Developer** autodidacta con experiencia práctica en la creación de sitios web **modernos, responsivos y accesibles** mediante proyectos personales y académicos.
+I'm **Anderson Tovar (workamts)**, a self-taught **Frontend Designer & Developer** with hands-on experience creating **modern, responsive, and accessible** websites through personal and academic projects.

-Trabajo principalmente con **HTML5, CSS3, JavaScript (ES6+) y Bootstrap**, complementado con **React** y diseño **UI/UX en Figma**, lo que me permite desarrollar interfaces limpias, funcionales y centradas en la experiencia del usuario.
+I mainly work with **HTML5, CSS3, JavaScript (ES6+), and Bootstrap**, complemented by **React** and **UI/UX design in Figma**, allowing me to build clean, functional interfaces focused on user experience.

-A lo largo de mis proyectos he construido **landing pages, portafolios, tiendas online y sitios informativos**, siempre con un enfoque en:
+Throughout my projects, I've built **landing pages, portfolios, online stores, and informational sites**, always focusing on:

-- **Optimización de rendimiento** para experiencias rápidas y eficientes.
+- **Performance optimization** for fast and efficient experiences.
-- **Accesibilidad y usabilidad**, siguiendo lineamientos inclusivos.
+- **Accessibility and usability**, following inclusive guidelines.
-- **Código semántico, modular y mantenible**, alineado con buenas prácticas y estándares web.
+- **Semantic, modular, and maintainable code**, aligned with best practices and web standards.

-Me considero una persona **responsable, proactiva y con gran entusiasmo por aprender nuevas tecnologías**.
+I consider myself a **responsible, proactive person with great enthusiasm for learning new technologies**.
-Mi objetivo es seguir creciendo como desarrollador frontend y aportar **creatividad, compromiso y soluciones escalables** que generen un impacto real en cada proyecto.
+My goal is to keep growing as a frontend developer and contribute **creativity, commitment, and scalable solutions** that make a real impact in every project.

 ---